Waaal/BobaOS/doc/fs/Fat.md

 Some files/directories are larger than one cluster.
 So one data chunk can spread over multiple clusters.
 But the root directory only tells us the starting cluster and the size of a file.
 So for this the numbers in the FAT are important.

 For example if we look at cluster 3 and it is taken, but it is larget than one cluster then in the FAT at index 3 would stand a number.
 This number tells us the next cluster of the data chunk.
-If we look at the new cluster index in the FAT it would tell us the next cluster etc. If on entry in the FAT returns FF this means we have reached the final cluster of the data chunk.
+If we look at the new cluster index in the FAT it would tell us the next cluster etc. If on entry in the FAT returns 0xFF8 or 0xFFF this means we have reached the final cluster of the data chunk.

 On Fat12 one entry is 12 bits
 On Fat16 one entry is 16 bits